yoTryme/Game-2-b-/README.md

-Class assignment for CMPM120 where we explore 1D movement
+Class assignment for CMPM120 where we Gallery shooter